worker-tools/workers.js.org/README.md

 ### Browser APIs

 The center piece of any Worker Environment is an implementation of the global `fetch` event.
-Implementations of other browser APIs are necessary for bridging the gap between different worker environments.
+Implementations of other browser APIs are necessary for bridging the gap between different worker runtimes.

 || Service Workers | Cloudflare Workers | Deno CLI | Deno Deploy | Miniflare | cfworker/dev | cloudflare-<br/>worker-local |
 |:------------------------|:-:|:-:|:-:|:-:|:-:|:-:|:-:|